CoconutMacaroon/Broccoli/README.md

 ### Commands

-Commands follow the following syntax: `<command name>;`.
+Commands follow the following syntax: `<command name>;<newline>`.
+You may only have one command per line; so the newline is required.
 You may have one command per line.
+Do not have a space between `<command name>` and `;`.
 To fire the turtle's laser, for example the command would be `laser;`.
 Valid commands are:

 	- `laser;`
 	- `function;`*
 	- `forward;`